PNG to AVIF Converter icon

 Frequently Asked Questions

-When should I keep PNG instead of converting to AVIF?
+When should I keep the PNG instead of converting it to AVIF?

 PNG to AVIF is typically a web optimization step: compress heavy PNG graphics into the most efficient modern format, then resize or adjust further as needed for specific placements.